When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Results analysis

 \subsection{RQ1: Revisiting APR Efficiency}

 ~ Table~\ref{table:rq0_cmpall} presents the number of test executions with different RTS strategies.
-We also present the number of validated patches \Comment{before the plausible one is found} (\#Patch) in the table.
+We also present the number of validated patches in the table (i.e., \#Patch is the average patch number of each bug).
 Note that cells are empty when there is no valid patch generated.
 Based on the table, we have the following observations.

 First, measuring APR efficiency by a more precise metric (i.e., the number of test executions) can draw totally different conclusions from the number of validated patches advocated by prior work~\cite{DBLP:conf/icse/0001WKKB0WKMT20}.
-For example, for each buggy version of Time, \simfix{} (i.e., 22.81 patches) validates many more patches than \avatar{} (i.e., 2.50 patches), showing that \simfix{} is less efficient than \avatar{} in terms of the number of validated patches.
+For example, for each buggy version of Math, \simfix{} (469.45 patches) validates many more patches than \rsrepair{} (411.58 patches), showing that \simfix{} is less efficient than \rsrepair{} in terms of the number of validated patches.
 Such a conclusion is consistent with the finding in previous work~\cite{DBLP:conf/icse/0001WKKB0WKMT20}, which also measures APR efficiency by the number of validated patches.
 However, the conclusion can be opposite if these systems are compared by the number of test executions.
-For example, with class-level RTS, \simfix{} executes 184.27 tests and \avatar{} executes 232.55 tests per buggy version of Time, indicating that \simfix{} is more efficient than \avatar{}.
-The reason is that although \avatar{} generates less patches than \simfix{}, each patch of \avatar{} executes many more tests than \simfix{}.
-Such inconsistencies between the number of test executions and patches are prevalent in the table.
-In summary, it is imprecise to measure APR efficiency by simply counting the number of patches, since different patches can execute totally different number of tests.
-We thus suggest future work on APR efficiency to adopt the number of test executions since it is a more precise metric.
+For example, with class-level RTS, \simfix{} executes 679.05 tests and \rsrepair{} executes 828.93 tests per buggy version of Math, indicating that \simfix{} is more efficient than \rsrepair{}.
+The reason is that although \rsrepair{} generates fewer patches than \simfix{}, each patch of \rsrepair{} executes many more tests than \simfix{}.
+Such inconsistencies between the number of test executions and patches are prevalent.
+Hence, it is imprecise to measure APR efficiency by simply counting the number of patches, since different patches can execute totally different number of tests.
+Future work on APR efficiency should also consider the number of test executions.